scaleoutsean/sfc/docs/dashboards.md

 - drive_stats
 - iscsi_sessions
 - node_performance
-- sfc_metrics
 - volume_efficiency
 - volume_performance
 - volumes

-### QoS Histograms
+### Experimental measurements

-QoS histograms are *not* collected by default.
-You may enable QoS histogram collection with a switch (`sfc.py -h`).

-- histogram_below_min_iops_percentages
-- histogram_min_to_max_iops_percentages
-- histogram_read_block_sizes
-- histogram_target_utilization_percentage
-- histogram_throttle_percentages
-- histogram_write_block_sizes

-These metrics correspond to the names from the SolidFire API, so you can refer to the SolidFire documentation.

-SFC changes names of histogram buckets to be Grafana-friendly, but it's easy to tell which SFC bucket name corresponds to the original bucket name from the original histogram object.
+These are activated by passing `-ex` to SFC and you can see what they do and how at [the bottom of this page](#data-and-queries-for-experimental-measurements).

+As you will notice later, not all measurements are conductive to easy visualization in Grafana.
+On the one hand that's because they are strings which may require more work, on the other the idea is they may be useful for reporting and querying outside of Grafana.

 ## Reference InfluxQL queries and dashboard examples SFC

 ### Notes

-Some queries here and also in reference [dashboard.json](./dashboard.json) have an unnecessary `alias` in them, as I'm currently experimenting with that feature.
-That doesn't mean it should be used, or that I recommend it.
+Some queries here and also in reference [dashboard.json](./dashboard.json) have an unnecessary `alias` or other setting in them.
+That doesn't mean it should be used or that I recommend it - it may be junk from my testing.

 Some queries are set to use `last`, others `mean`.
 In some cases `last` is used because that's what I wanted while working on SFC.
 For example, in cluster faults I don't want `mean` of 0s (no problem) and 1s (unresolved fault).
 Where `mean` is used it may be only because that's what Grafana does by default.
 In other cases maybe I have `last` simply because I wanted to see if the code was working properly, but normally I'd use `mean`.
 And finally, there may be cases where you'd want something different, so feel free to modify any and all queries to suit your needs.